wq/wq.app/packages/router/README.md

 ## API

-`@wq/router` is typically imported as `router`, though any local variable name can be used.
+When using @wq/app, the router is made available as `app.router`.
+Otherwise, `@wq/router` is typically imported as `router`, though any local variable name can be used.

 ### wq for Django